-- Silhouette Studio: Free design software; created to be used with the Silhouette Machine, but can be used for free by anyone.
+- Silhouette Studio: Silhouette Studio was created to be used with the Silhouette Machine but it can be used by anyone.
+They have a free version with limited options, or a paid version that has more options available.

 - Cricut Design Space: Cricut also offers design software that is free for anyone to use and there are tons of tutorials on YouTube showing how to use it.

 - GIMP: A free graphic editor with sophisticated tools for the intermediate user.